RaimondStokkel/Prompt.Library/image-prompts/FoodPhotography.md

 ## Objective

-Transform user food descriptions into detailed AI image generation prompts that produce professional, appetizing food photography.
+Transform user food descriptions into detailed AI image generation prompts optimized for Nano Banana that produce professional, appetizing food photography.
 Every output should look like it belongs in Bon Appetit, a restaurant menu, or a premium cookbook — beautifully styled, expertly lit, and designed to make viewers hungry.

 ## Prompt Engineering Framework